SauAmaury/Skeleton-Angular-Slim-Docker/README.md

 http://localhost:8080 (For Slim)
 http://localhost:8080/info will show you the function phpinfo() output

-### Info About Slim
+### Infos About Slim

 Slim is at 4.0 version, and was installed by composer.
 In this project composer use the psr-4 autoload method.
-So, if you add new classes to your Slim project mare sure to have composer installed on your device, so yo can run :
+So, if you add new classes to your Slim project make sure to have composer installed on your device, so you can run :

 `composer dump-autoload -o`

 ### Issues which might appear

-As we are running Slim on a different server from Angular, you can encounter CORS Error while making query from Angulaur to Slim
+As we are running Slim on a different server from Angular, you can encounter CORS Error while making query from Angular to Slim

 This article should help you  :